Home » Braised Potatoes with Pork (One-Pan)

 Can I use chicken instead of pork?

-Can I make it in a slow cooker?
+Can I make this in a slow cooker?

 More Cozy Comfort Food